CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

 The study of luminosity scales has profound implications for understanding the evolution of stars and galaxies.
 By measuring the luminosity of stars, astronomers can learn more about their age, composition, and behavior.
 Moreover, luminosity measurements allow astronomers to estimate the distances to stars and galaxies, providing essential data for mapping the universe.
 With the development of more advanced observational techniques, such as those employed by the Hubble Space Telescope and other space-based observatories, our ability to measure and interpret star luminosity continues to evolve, offering new insights into the life cycles of stars and their roles in the cosmos.

+## Star Classifications

+The classification of stars is a crucial part of understanding their properties and behaviors.
+Since ancient times, people have looked to the stars to understand their patterns and significance, but it was not until the late 19th and early 20th centuries that astronomers began to develop systematic methods for classifying stars based on their physical properties.
+This classification system is essential for astronomers to group stars with similar characteristics, such as temperature, luminosity, and spectral composition, allowing for more accurate study and comparison across different regions of space.

+### The Draper Catalogue

+The Draper Catalogue, formally titled the Draper Memorial, was a groundbreaking astronomical catalog of stars compiled in the late 19th century under the direction of American astronomer and scientist, John William Draper.
+The project was initiated in honor of Draper’s father, Henry Draper, a pioneering physician and early astrophotographer, who had made significant contributions to the study of stellar spectroscopy.
+The catalogue was first published in 1879 and is a critical work in the history of astronomy, representing one of the first large-scale efforts to systematically categorize stars based on their spectral characteristics.

+The catalog's primary objective was to classify stars according to their spectra, which reflects the light emitted or absorbed by them.
+Draper’s work was based on the emerging field of stellar spectroscopy, a technique that allows astronomers to determine the chemical composition, temperature, and motion of stars by studying the absorption lines in their spectra.
+The Draper Catalogue included detailed data for over 300,000 stars and organized them by spectral type, which was based on the strength of certain absorption lines observed in their spectra.
+Stars were classified into categories such as A, B, F, G, K, and M, with A-type stars being the hottest and M-type stars being the coolest.
+This system, which evolved into the modern Harvard classification system, was one of the first attempts to bring order and consistency to the study of stellar properties.

+In addition to classifying stars by spectral type, the Draper Catalogue also included information about the stars' positions in the sky, their brightness, and their proper motion.
+By cataloging such extensive data, Draper’s work provided a vital resource for astronomers and allowed for a deeper understanding of the distribution and characteristics of stars within our galaxy.
+This catalogue was groundbreaking in its precision, making use of the newly developed technology of photographic plates, which allowed for more accurate and comprehensive observations of stars than had been possible before.

+### The Harvard System

+The **Harvard spectral classification system** in the late 1890s was born from a scholastic mission to complete the Draper catalogue.
+This system was based on the work of **Annie Jump Cannon** and other astronomers at the Harvard College Observatory, who were originally hired as researchers and cataloguers (also called "computers") to complete the Draper Catalogue.
+Like her predecessors, Cannon observed the light emitted by stars and categorized them according to the absorption lines in their spectra.
+These lines correspond to the wavelengths of light absorbed by elements such as hydrogen, helium, and metals in the star’s atmosphere.
+The classification system used letters to represent different spectral types, with **O, B, A, F, G, K, and M** being the main categories, arranged from hottest to coolest stars.

+{: .note}
+> Cannon is also sometimes called the "census taker of the sky" because of her work in cataloguing nearly 350,000 stars by hand.

+Stars classified as **O-type** are extremely hot and blue, with surface temperatures above 30,000 K, while **M-type** stars are cool and red, with temperatures below 3,500 K. The system also includes subclasses (e.g., G2 for the Sun) to provide more detail about the exact temperature and characteristics of a star.
+The spectral classification system is not just about color; it also reflects important information about a star's size, luminosity, and age.
+For instance, the presence of certain lines in a star's spectrum can indicate whether the star is in a main sequence phase, a giant phase, or nearing the end of its life cycle.

+In addition to the Harvard system, astronomers have also developed other classification methods to account for additional characteristics of stars.
+For example, some stars are classified based on their **luminosity class**, which refers to their size and brightness relative to other stars of the same spectral type.
+Stars are divided into different classes, such as main sequence stars, giant stars, supergiants, and white dwarfs, based on their position on the Hertzsprung-Russell (H-R) diagram, a plot of a star’s luminosity versus its temperature.
+This allows astronomers to further refine our understanding of stellar evolution, as stars of different luminosity classes evolve in distinct ways.

 ## Names of Astronomical Objects

 The naming of astronomical objects is an essential part of organizing and categorizing the vast array of celestial bodies in the universe.
 From stars and planets to galaxies and nebulae, the names of these objects help astronomers and researchers communicate about them clearly and efficiently.
 The system of naming objects in the sky has evolved over time, influenced by cultural, historical, and scientific factors.
 Today, many astronomical objects are named according to standardized conventions set by organizations such as the International Astronomical Union (IAU), which works to ensure that each object has a unique, internationally recognized designation.